omorakwant/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines: Display the first 10 lines of /etc/passwd
 6-third line: Display the third line of the file iacta
 7-file: creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
+8-cwd state:writes into the file ls cwd ontent the result of the command ls -la 9-duplicate last line: duplicates the last line of the file iacta